Anika-Fariha/KidneyNet-TL/README.md

 # KidneyNet-TL
 Deep Learning pipeline for Kidney Disease Classification using Transfer Learning on CT scan images.

-# Tools & Libraries: TensorFlow, Keras , OpenCV , NumPy, pandas, Scikit-learn, Matplotlib, seaborn
+# Tools & Libraries:
+TensorFlow, Keras , OpenCV , NumPy, pandas, Scikit-learn, Matplotlib, Seaborn

 # Dataset Reference
 This model is trained on a comprehensive kidney CT image dataset with 12,446 labeled images resized to 256x256 pixels.
 The dataset includes images categorized as Normal, Cyst, Stone, and Tumor.